automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Austroraptor.md

 # Austroraptor
-## Description: The largest raptor from South America.
+## The largest raptor from South America.